 - Only the people booked can stay.
 Additional people will not be allowed on arrival.

 - You are responsible for maintaining the contact details of your guests.

 Nordic Shelter & Perisher Trails

-Further details and rules for accessing the Perisher Nordic Shelter have been provided by Perisher X-Country here.
+Further details about the Perisher Nordic Shelter are provided by Perisher X-Country here.

 Access & Restricted Areas

 The only requirement to enter Kosciuszko National Park is a valid NSW Parks Pass displayed on the vehicle if you are visiting a location where park use fees apply.
 Trip Intention Forms or a resort lift pass are required if you are planning on-snow sporting activities but are not a condition of entry to Kosciuszko National Park.